Connor Barron: Rangers

 On 20 June 2024, following the expiry of his contract with Aberdeen, it was announced that Barron would join fellow Scottish Premiership side Rangers signing a four-year deal.
 Due to Barron's age and him being club trained, Aberdeen were entitled to a transfer fee but negotiations between the clubs stalled, therefore, an SPFL tribunal was required to decided the compensation.
 In December 2024, Aberdeen confirmed they had been awarded a fee of £639,920, with an additional £250,000 of performance-based adds and also a sell-on clause.

 On 3 August 2024, Barron made his debut for Rangers in a league match away to Heart of Midlothian.

+Middlesbrough (loan)

+On 1 September 2026, Barron signed on loan for English side Middlesbrough.

 International career

 Barron has represented Scotland at under-16, under-17 and under-21 levels.

 In September 2024 he was called up to the full squad for games against Poland and Portugal, but was an unused substitute in both matches.
 He was called up again the following month as well.
 Barron made his international debut on 9 June 2025, as Scotland beat Liechtenstein 4-0, replacing Billy Gilmour in the 78th minute.